KonstantinosPavlis/educational-software/README.md

 _Exploration of Alexandroupolis_ is a digital learning experience that guides users through the rich cultural and ecological heritage of the city.
 Through engaging lessons, quizzes, and performance tracking, learners can explore:

-- 🗼 The Lighthouse and Port of Alexandroupolis
+- 🗼 The Lighthouse of Alexandroupolis
-- 🐦 The Evros Delta and its unique birdlife
+- 🐦 The Evros Delta and its diverse ecosystem of plants and animals
 - 🏛️ Traditional Architecture of the region

 The app encourages active participation through quizzes and unlockable tests, rewarding users for correct answers and progress.